-Rick Vanover, Senior Director of Product Strategy at Veeam, discusses the rapid growth of modern data usage and the requirement of enterprises to utilize as well as protect data.
+Rick Vanover, Senior Director of Product Strategy at Veeam, discusses the rapid growth of modern data usage and the requirement of enterprises to utilise as well as protect data.

 As the amount of data enterprises have to deal with grows exponentially, moving to the cloud based on an elaborated strategy offers significant benefits like scalability, flexibility and cost-effective storage.